melissagraham-create/manage-vaccinations-in-schools-guidance/app/guide/users.md

 You may need to [add workgroups to your organisation](https://digital.nhs.uk/services/care-identity-service/applications-and-services/care-identity-management/user-guides/managing-workgroups/create-a-workgroup) before assigning individual users.

 If you create a new workgroup, you must inform Mavis by emailing <england.mavis@nhs.net>.

-## Superusers

-If users are added to the `mavissuperusers` workgroup and have the appropriate activity codes (see above), they can:

-- view important notices about children
-- delete vaccination records

-Superusers still need to be given a role.

-We recommend that there are at least 2 superusers per organisation.

 ## Removing users